Academic Policies and Procedures

 One credit hour is given for one 50-minute class per week for 14 weeks or the equivalent.

 Registrations are accepted via the college’s web system, Self-Service, or in person.
-Students are notified of their dates to register in advance by email.
-Currently, enrolled students are given priority registration rights.
+Students are prioritized by class level and notified of their dates to register in advance by email.
+Registration dates are also published on the Register for Classes webpage.

 |Less than part-time||5 or fewer|